-Supreme Court agrees to hear deadly DC sniper shootings case
+DC-area sniper shootings case to have Supreme Court hearing

 WASHINGTON (AP) — The Supreme Court on Monday agreed to consider Virginia’s plea to reinstate the life-without-parole sentence of a man who as a teenager participated in sniper shootings that terrorized the Washington, D.C., region in 2002.

 The justices said they will take up the state’s appeal in the case of Lee Boyd Malvo, who was 17 when he and John Allen Muhammad fatally shot 10 people in Maryland, Virginia and Washington.
-Malvo was sentenced to life-without-parole terms in Virginia and in Maryland, and Muhammad was sentenced to death and was executed in 2009.
+Malvo was sentenced to life-without-parole terms in Virginia and in Maryland.
+Muhammad, who was 41 at the time of the shootings, was sentenced to death and was executed in 2009.

 Malvo was sentenced to four life terms for crimes he committed in Virginia.
-But the U.S. Court of Appeals for the Fourth Circuit ruled last year that while Malvo’s life-without-parole sentences were legal when they were imposed, Supreme Court decisions that followed altered sentencing requirements for juvenile offenders.
+But the U.S. Court of Appeals for the 4th Circuit ruled last year that while Malvo’s life-without-parole sentences were legal when they were imposed, Supreme Court decisions that followed altered sentencing requirements for juvenile offenders.

 The appeals court judges said a resentencing would determine whether Malvo qualifies as “one of the rare juvenile offenders” who can be sentenced to life without the possibility of parole because his “crimes reflect permanent incorrigibility.”
-They said if his crimes instead “reflect the transient immaturity of youth” he’s entitled to a sentence short of life without parole.
+They said if his crimes instead “reflect the transient immaturity of youth,” he is entitled to a sentence short of life without parole.

 Most Read Nation & World Stories